beezwax/bzBond/packages/bzBond-claris/README.md

 }
 ```

-As well as defining the web project to deploy in a web viewer web viewer config can also contain additional information useful to the web project, such as the layout context, script names, and supporting data such as value lists.
+As well as defining the web project to deploy in a web viewer, config can also contain additional information useful to the web project, such as the layout context, script names, and supporting data such as value lists.
 The config object can be easily accessed from the web project.
+See the [bzBond-js documentation](../bzBond-js/README.md#bzbondsyncconfig) for details.

 Below is an example of a web viewer calculation with additional config: